 It's been almost 2 weeks since I started painting my countertops, and approx. 10 days since I finished.
 Today I'm slowly & carefully starting to move back into the kitchen - I'm anxious for my life to get back to normal.
 It's been difficult to live without a functioning kitchen for such a long time, but we managed.
 I set up a folding table in the family room for our toaster/coffee maker/bread box, and it worked pretty well.
 I also had a little white table in the kitchen for cooking/prepping... using this tiny table has made me appreciate how large my actual kitchen is!
+I used Giani Granite paint on my counters and it turned out great!
+I used the Chocolate Brown kit.
+I was pretty nervous about messing up my perfectly good (pink and dated) counters, but after reading a ton of reviews on the product, I decided to order it on-line.
+I couldn't get it locally, so I paid an extra $35 for shipping, but I feel it was worth it anyway.

 Here's some "During" photos... first you prime with black primer, then you sponge on the 3 mineral paints and then roll on 2 clear coats which need to harden and cure for 14 days.